Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Woman looking at smile in the mirror

 Unlike cheaper over-the-counter solutions for whitening teeth, professional-grade solutions take the whitening process a step further.
-Because the ingredients used to carry a higher concentration of bleaching chemicals, including carbamide peroxide, they are more effective at permeating through tooth enamel and addressing the deep layers of staining that store-bought solutions cannot.
+Because the ingredients used to carry a higher concentration of bleaching chemicals, including carbamide peroxide, are more effective at permeating through tooth enamel and addressing the deep layers of staining, they are far superior to anything you’ll find at the store.
 With just two weeks of use, you can expect a smile that is whiter and brighter.
 Plus, it’s easy to perform touch-ups in between your routine visits.

 Teeth Whitening FAQs